 - Wind Protection

 When deciding on a winter jacket, the single most important factor will be its intended use.
-Casual winter jackets are designed for everyday wear around town—you’ll see them most frequently in cold places like Denver, Chicago, Boston, New York, and even ski towns.
-Performance jackets, on the other hand, are more technical in nature, built to handle mountain weather (be it cold or wet), and often lighter in weight due to the use of premium down and shell materials.
-These models are designed for mountaineering, climbing, and other cold-weather backcountry use.
+Casual winter jackets are designed for everyday wear around town and are characterized by their urban styling, excellent coverage, and typically heavy and durable builds.
+Performance jackets, on the other hand, are more technical in nature, built to handle mountain weather (be it cold or wet), and often lighter in weight due to the use of premium down and thinner shell materials.
+These models are designed for activities like mountaineering, climbing, winter camping, and other cold-weather backcountry use.

 Warmth is a function of many factors: insulation type and weight, shell fabrics, wind, layering, level of exertion, and how warm or cold you run personally.
 But the two most important factors in determining the warmth of your jacket are fill power and fill weight.

 Fill power is the most heavily marketed spec among winter jackets and parkas, and refers to down specifically (nearly all the jackets on this list are down).
 The higher the number (600 fill, 700 fill, 800 fill, etc.), the more loft and warmth it will provide and the more easily it will compress when packing it away.
 Premium down also is the most expensive, which is why you’ll see this number loosely correlate with price.
-Performance winter jackets usually are around 800 fill or higher, and casual pieces run from 500 fill to 700 fill.
+Performance winter jackets usually are around 800-fill or higher, and casual pieces run from 450-fill to 700-fill.

 Fill weight is often overlooked but just as relevant as fill power.
 Instead of measuring the quality of the down, fill weight is simply the total weight of the down inside the jacket.
-For example, the Arc’teryx Ceres SV has 8.4 ounces of 850-fill down, while the Feathered Friends Icefall Parka has 13.9 ounces of 850-fill, which represents a significant difference.
+For example, the Patagonia Fitz Roy Down Hoody has 5.6 ounces of 800-fill down, while the Feathered Friends Khumbu Parka has 13.3 ounces of 900-fill, which represents a significant difference.
 The calculation becomes more difficult as the fill power changes: comparing 850-fill down to 500-fill down is apples to oranges, so it’s most helpful when the fill powers are at least similar.

 Winter jackets don’t have a uniform method of measuring warmth like the EN system for sleeping bags, but there are some good clues.
 As discussed above, make sure to take both fill power and fill weight into account.
 In addition, the shell of the jacket matters, as do the layers underneath.

 By our best estimation, the majority of the jackets on this list are designed to go well below freezing for use in the heart of the winter months in cold climates like the Midwest and East Coast of the United States.
-Some jackets are capable of even more extreme conditions (the Canada Goose Langford Parka is given a -15°F rating by the manufacturer), while others are less insulated and designed for active use (Patagonia's DAS Parka).
+Some jackets are capable of even more extreme conditions (the Canada Goose Langford Parka is given a -15°F rating by the manufacturer), while others are less insulated and designed for active use (REI Co-op Stormhenge Down Hybrid).
 Of course, layer well and don’t take any chances, but this article presents that warmest jackets that we cover on this site.
 For more lightweight and midweight jacket options, see our articles on the best down jackets and synthetic jackets.

 A major contributor to warmth is the layers (or lack thereof) you wear underneath.
 Due to the hefty amount of insulation inside most of the jackets above, a simple baselayer will do the trick in cold weather that hasn’t yet reached frigid status.
 Depending on the parka, when the temperature really drops (think well below freezing) you may want to add a lightweight down or synthetic jacket as a midlayer.
 This would be a lot of insulation, but it’s an easy adjustment to make so long as you have the extra gear and the jacket has room for layering.
 Warmth is a lot about personal preference and the specifics of the activity and conditions, but it’s always a good idea to carry an extra layer or two should you get cold or the conditions change.

 The importance of weight in your winter jacket buying decision depends largely on the intended use.
-For those looking in the performance category (mountaineers, climbers, winter explorers, etc.), jackets with large amounts premium down will be the warmest, lightest, and most packable.
+For those looking in the performance category (mountaineers, climbers, winter explorers, etc.), jackets with premium down will be the warmest, lightest, and most packable.
 Our top pick here is the Rab Neutrino Pro, which checks in at 1 pound 5 ounces, and you can go even lighter with the Patagonia Fitz Roy Down Hoody (1 lb.
 1 oz.).
 For those buying at the casual end of the market, weight matters much less—you most likely won’t be carrying your down jacket in a backpack and don’t care as much about shaving ounces.
-Many casual winter jackets and parkas push the 3-pound mark and higher (the Fjallraven Nuuk Parka is 4 lb.) and won’t pack down as small with lower fill-power down.
+Many casual winter jackets and parkas push the 3-pound mark and higher (the Fjallraven Nuuk Parka is 4 lb.) and won’t pack down as small with lower-fill-power down and thick fabrics.

 In addition to the type and amount of insulation, a jacket’s shell fabric has a big influence on its weight and packability.
 Performance jackets tend to use technical fabrics that are light and thin, while casual pieces use more durable and heavier shells that add weight.
 On the upside, the thicker shells are much better at avoiding tears and small abrasions and therefore should last longer.
 Streamlined down jackets like the Patagonia Fitz Roy require quite a bit of care and attention and are not our first choice for everyday use (unless you don’t mind the odd patch here and there).

 The reality is that if you’ll be wearing a full-on winter jacket, it’s unlikely you’ll require complete waterproofing.
-Water-resistant shells, like what you get with the Arc’teryx Ceres SV, The North Face Gotham II, and Rab Neutrino Endurance, offer plenty of protection in freezing, snowy conditions.
-Even the expedition-ready Feathered Friends Icefall isn’t fully waterproof (the shell material is waterproof but the seams are not taped) because snow and ice won’t penetrate the fabric like rain.
+Water-resistant shells, like what you get with the Rab Neutrino Pro, offer plenty of protection in freezing, snowy conditions.
+Even the expedition-ready Feathered Friends Khumbu isn’t fully waterproof (the shell material is waterproof but the seams are not taped) because snow and ice won’t penetrate the fabric like rain.
 If you do need complete waterproofing, however, there are some options on the market including the Arc'teryx Therme (and women's Patera) and Macai above.
-These jackets has fully taped seams and a waterproof shell for staying dry if it happens to be 34°F and pouring rain.
+These jackets has fully taped seams and waterproof Gore-Tex shells for staying dry if it happens to be 34 degrees Fahrenheit and pouring rain.

 Perhaps more than any other type of jacket, the hood matters a lot with a winter coat.
 First, the hood almost always is going to have the same type of insulation as the rest of the jacket, so premium down in the body of the coat means excellent warmth for the weight, while synthetic fill offers better performance in wet conditions.
 Second, a good cold-weather hood can be adjusted and tightened around the head snugly so that wind doesn’t enter or blow the hood off your head (many technical winter jackets also have storm flaps around the collar to block out cold air).
-Finally, many performance-oriented jackets have helmet-compatible hoods, which are necessary for mountaineering and climbing.
+Finally, many performance-oriented jackets have helmet-compatible hoods, which are necessary for mountaineering, climbing, and skiing/snowboarding.
 Helmet compatibility makes the hood larger and slightly less desirable for wearing without a helmet, but it isn’t a deal breaker for us as long as the hood cinches down evenly.